 Welcome to Virtual Insanity, where we spend virtual money to try and win virtual money on golf betting.
 It's that simple!

 The Arnold Palmer Invitational is played at Bay Hill, a par 72 with a lot of water in play.
 Greens are Bermuda and the course can be generous or biting, depending on the wind.
-A mixed weather forecast is due this week, with three benign days and a windy Sunday expected.
+There's an imperative for good ball striking, as the rough is thick.

-Be sure to shop around, with bookmakers such as Paddy Power, Betfair, SKY Bet, Bet 365, Betfred and William Hill offering 1/5 the odds for your pick to get into the top eight places.
+Be sure to shop around, with bookmakers such as Paddy Power, Betfair, William Hill and SKY Bet offering 1/5 the odds for your pick to get into the top 8 places.

-Our headline selection is Matthew Fitzpatrick for €4 each way at 25/1.
-(1/5 the odds the first 8 places).
+Our first selection is Matthew Fitzpatrick for €4 each way at 30/1.
+(1/5 the odds the first 8 places, William Hill).

 Please gamble responsibly, never bet more than you can afford, and good luck!